 At the end of each unit, students complete an end of unit test.
-These tests are peer assessed during a following lesson, with teacher support, providing answers to students.
 Students will receive a mark, and complete a self-review, where they aim to identify questions they've answered correctly, and questions that may require further study.